kamyararshi/Voice-Conversion-Papers/README.md

-# Research Papers and Metrics
+# Voice COnversion Papers with Links

-This repository contains an overview of research papers and their associated metrics.
+This repository contains an overview of voice conversion and some voice cloning research papers and the links to their paper and/or code repositories.

 | Title | Conf.
 Name | Link | Description | Repo |
 |-------|------------|------|-------------|------|